frankmorgner/vsmartcard/ACardEmulator/doc/README.txt

         Android, CyanogenMod

 The Android Smart Card Emulator allows the emulation of a contact-less smart card.
-The emulator uses Android's |HCE| to fetch APDUs from a contact-less reader and delegate them to Java Card Applets.
-The app includes the Java Card simulation runtime of jCardSim_ as well as the following Java Card applets:
+The emulator uses Android's |HCE| to fetch APDUs from a contact-less reader.
+The app allows to process the Command APDUs either by delegating them to a remote virtual smart card or by a built-in Java Card simulator.
+The response APDUs are then returned to the smart card reader.

+With the built-in Java Card runtime of jCardSim_ the app includes the follwoing
+Applets:

 - `Hello World Applet`_ (application identifier ``F000000001``)
 - `OpenPGP Applet`_ (application identifier ``D2760001240102000000000000010000``)
 - `OATH Applet`_ (application identifier ``A000000527210101``)
 - `ISO Applet`_ (application identifier ``F276A288BCFBA69D34F31001``)
-- `MUSCLE Applet`_ (application identifier ``A00000000101``)
+- `GIDS Applet`_ (application identifier ``A000000397425446590201``)

+The remote interface can be used together with the :ref:`vicc`, which allows emulating the following cards:

+- Generic ISO-7816 smart card
+- German electronic identity card (nPA)
+- Electronic passport

+You may also attach your own simulation to the remote interface by implementing a simple interface through a socket communication.

 .. tikz:: Simulate a contact-less smart card with Android Smart Card Emulator
     :stringsubst: